atsuvovor/projects_portfolio.github.io/README.md

 Browse Projects: Use the navigation bar or category filters to select a project of interest.

-View Source Code: For any specific project, look for the 'View Code' or 'GitHub' link, which will direct you to its dedicated repository within this organization.
+View Source Code: For any specific project, look for the 'View Code' or 'GitHub' link, which will direct you to its dedicated repository within my portfolio.

 ##  🤝 Connect With Me
 I am always open to collaboration and discussion about new projects or technical roles.